Inpatient Rehab in Indiana

 Treatment included:

-• Residential rehab, short-term residential treatment and 90 day inpatient rehab
+• Residential detoxification, long-term rehab and 30 day inpatient rehab

 Treatment included: